OSGeo/grass/lib/python/docs/src/temporal_framework.rst

     - Implements the base class for all datasets [#allds]_ :class:`~temporal.abstract_dataset.AbstractDataset`.
-    - Implements the the select, insert and update functionality as well as convenient functions to access the base, extent and metadata informations
+    - Implements the the select, insert and update functionality as well as convenient functions to access the base, extent and metadata information

 :mod:`~temporal.abstract_map_dataset`
 """""""""""""""""""""""""""""""""""""

     - Implements the base class :class:`~temporal.abstract_map_dataset.AbstractMapDataset`
       for all map layer specific classes
-    - Provides the interface to all map layer specific informations in the temporal database
+    - Provides the interface to all map layer specific information in the temporal database

 :mod:`~temporal.abstract_space_time_dataset`
 """"""""""""""""""""""""""""""""""""""""""""